Exams Office

 Contingency dates for examinations

-There are contingency sessions within the Summer 2024 exam timetable - the afternoon of 13th June, and the morning and afternoon of 25th June 2025.
-Please save these dates.
-These contingency days are designed to be used in the event of national or significant local disruption to examinations.
-Make sure you are available on all three dates even if you do not have an exam scheduled on these days.
+There are contingency sessions within the Summer 2026 exam timetable - the morning and afternoon of Wednesday 24th June 2026.
+Please save this date.
+Contingency days are designed to be used in the event of national or significant local disruption to examinations.
+Make sure you are available if you do not have an exam scheduled on this date.

 maths challenges